-Who are the missing Sjogren’s patients?
+Who are the missing, undiagnosed, Sjogren’s patients?

 2. Patients with poor access to medical care

 In the U.S., health care costs are a major barrier to care.
 Gender, age, racial, and class bias may also factor in.
-The lack of clinicians who are knowledgeable about Sjogren’s is a major problem worldwide.
+The lack of clinicians knowledgeable about Sjogren’s is a major problem worldwide.

-I need advice on finding a GP who thinks Sjogren’s is real!
+"I need advice on finding a GP who thinks Sjogren’s is real!"